LegendaryB/Kirei/README.md

 </div><br>

 ## Configuration
-The configuration resides in the same folder as the application.
-There is a file called `appsettings.json`.
+The `appsettings.json` file resides in the same folder as the application.
 ```json
 {
   "Application": {